 Clear and Approved Requirements

-Let’s suppose, you are one of the team members responsible for performance testing.
-So, before applying the test, you must define the objectives and discuss them with the application’s owner.
-There’s no way you can continue without the authority’s approval.
-And keep in mind that everything must be documented.
+Let us suppose, you are one of the team members responsible for performance testing.
+So, before applying the test, you must define the objectives and discuss them with the owner of the application.
+There is no way you can continue without approval from stakeholders.
+Lastly, keep in mind that everything must be documented.

 Selection of Performance Test Type